-Whether you want brilliant writing, an entertaining speaker, top quality video scripts and production, or professional voice over, Mike Vance is the guy for you.
+Whether you want entertaining writing, clever comedy, or some good history stories, Mike Vance is the guy for you.
 He is one of the best history storytellers in Texas.
-Mike is uniquely qualified to bring life to your business videos, presentations, publications and events.
+Mike also speaks and lectures on a wide variety of topics.
 He can provide turn-key production through his company, Dos Dogs Creative or through Night Heron Media, a non-profit that can create your book or video.
 You might have seen him on TV, heard him on the radio, or read about his Texas history work in the newspaper, but there are other stories and images to explore.
 So make yourself at home and browse around the site to learn more.

 Mike has been creative for money for over thirty years.
 Shucks, since he left college, he's never had a "real" job, unless you count getting paid to play around on TV and radio or make movies about our state and local history.
 Now, you wouldn't want to break that streak, would you?
 Buy a few books or support him via Patreon.
 Mike can do all sorts of things for you in the most fun and professional manner.
 Contact him to find out more.

 Mike started comedy professionally when he was only seventeen.
 He was the first comedian ever on stage at Houston's famous Comedy Workshop's stand up night, staying there from 1978 till the joint closed in 1990.
 Over the years, Mike appeared nationally on Showtime, A&E and ComedyCentral and headlined clubs in thirty something states and five countries.
 He opened for scores of big acts like The Temptations, Chet Atkins, Stephane Grappelli, Maynard Ferguson, The Kingston Trio and The Righteous Brothers.
 Today, he still occasionally does a gig here and there.
 He is now making a documentary about the legendary Comix Annex, The Workshop's home for stand up.
-There is also an upcoming book filled with dozens of hysterical stories from the raucous comedy scene of the 1980s.
+There is also a new book filled with dozens of hysterical stories from the raucous comedy scene of the 1980s.
 Sign up for Mike's monthly newsletter to make sure you don't miss it.